SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Creating_and_configuring_dashboards/Sharing_a_dashboard.md

 1. Click *URL*.

-1. To get a URL that is optimized for being embedded in another page, select *Embed*.
+1. To get a URL that only shows the dashboard without the rest of the app, select *Embed*.

 1. To get an uncompressed version of the URL, select *Use uncompressed URL parameters*.